aswiniab/blog/_posts/2020-12-04-Retail-Business-Analytics.markdown

 In the data set, all we have is 42 attributes (grocery items) measured on 2000 customers.
 There is no response variable.
 Hence, the usual procedures of building a model that explains/predicts the response variable based on the values of the input attributes is ruled out.
 The class of algorithms that analyzes this type of unlabeled data is called unsupervised learning.
 The objective of unsupervised learning is to discover hidden patterns in the data.
 Clustering is an unsupervised learning technique used to uncover distinct clusters of observations within a set of data.
 Clusters are groups of data-points such that members of the same group have similar features while members of different groups have dissimilar features.
 At the start of the analysis we do not know how many clusters are there, or if any exist.
 In clustering technique, the similarity/ dissimilarity between observations or clusters is measured in terms of distance between them.

 There are different methods for measuring the distance between observations such as *euclidean, manhattan, minkowski* etc. Which distance measure to choose will depend on the type of data and the nature of question that is being asked.
 Euclidean distance is the most common distance measure.
 It measures the straight-line distance between the data points.
 In this project, we choose the Euclidean method to measure the distance.
 Once the distance method is selected, the next question is- how do we measure the distance between two groups of observations, or between a group and a single observation?
-One method is to compute all pairwise dissimilarities between observations two clusters and use the average of them.
+One method is to compute all pairwise distances between observations in the two clusters and use the average of them.

 The K-means clustering algorithm is the most common and computationally efficient clustering technique available.
 It works with continues variables.
 However, the disadvantage is that we have to specify in advance the number of clusters to be created.